 Adaptation to include all participants should always be part of your planning process.
 Under Including All Participants, many activities suggest specific modifications to make the activity manageable and meaningful for children with particular limitations or needs.

-If you are reading this program online, you can move among a session's elements: Opening, Closing, Faith in Action, Activity 4, Story, etc. Each element occupies its own web page.
-You can click on "Print This Page" at any time.
-If you click on "Download Entire Program" or "Download Workshop" you will have a user-friendly document on your computer that you can customize as you choose, using your own word processing program.
+Click on "Download Entire Program" or "Download Workshop" to have a user-friendly document on your computer that you can customize using your own word processing program.
 Once you decide which activities you will use, format and print only the materials you need.

-To distribute Taking It Home and other handouts or letters to parents, you may wish to go green; download and adapt these documents, then use email to distribute to all children's families.
+You can “go green” to distribute Taking It Home and other communications to parents: Download and adapt these documents, then use email to distribute to all children's families.